For high school students

 Alysse Weinberg Scholarship

-Alysse Weinberg, associate professor at the University of Ottawa’s Official Languages and Bilingualism Institute (OLBI), created this award as part of her commitment to supporting the University’s French Immersion Studies, the Institute and the Faculty of Arts.
+Alysse Weinberg, a professor at the University of Ottawa’s Official Languages and Bilingualism Institute (OLBI), created this award as part of her commitment to supporting the University’s French Immersion Studies, the Institute and the Faculty of Arts.

 Professor Weinberg began her career in modern languages in 1980 and then worked as a part-time professor at OLBI, eventually becoming a full-time permanent faculty member.
 As a language professor, she strives to motivate her students to broaden their horizons, develop a love of the language of Molière and deepen their French cultural knowledge.